seedstack/website/content/getting-started/index.md

         weight: 10
 ---

-**SeedStack is a comprehensive software development stack** aimed at application or service creation.
+**SeedStack is a comprehensive software development stack** aimed at application or (micro-)service creation.
 It addresses both backend and frontend needs in a modular yet seamless solution.
-It means that you can cherry-pick the components or choose to take advantage of the full stack for maximum development speed.
+It means that you can cherry-pick the components or choose to take advantage of the full stack for maximum development speed.<!--more-->

 **SeedStack is strongly opinionated** and, as such, not an ubiquitous solution for every need.
 Its main focus is on helping you to build better applications or services, ones that will be valuable assets in the long run and that you can evolve